Nisha Rawal (taekwondo)

 Nisha Rawal (born 11 September 1995) is a Nepalese taekwondo practitioner who has qualified to compete at the 2016 Summer Olympics being held in Rio de Janeiro, Brazil.

 Personal life

 Rawal was born on 11 September 1995 in Nepal.
 She studies at Tribhuvan University of Nepal in Kathmandu.

+Summer Olympics 2016

+In January 2015 Rawal was selected as one of six Nepalese athletes to receive funding of $670 (£440/€560) a month from the Nepal Olympic Committee as part a Rio Olympic Scholarship programme.